 What many don’t consider is the popularity of the hashtags they use.
 The broader and simpler your tag is, the more popular it tends to be.
 For example, #Foodie has been tagged over 100 million times on Instagram.
 Thinking even more broadly, #Love has been tagged close to 1.6 billion times.
 BILLION.

-Now on the other side of the hashtag popularity spectrum, there are more niche hashtags - like a lesser known dish, or specific trend of a city.
+Now on the other side of the hashtag popularity spectrum, there are more niche hashtags – like a lesser known dish, or a specific trend of a city.
 For instance, #ILoveOrlando has been tagged just over 18,000 times.

 The more detailed and specific your hashtag is, the less posts are tagged using it.
 Meaning there will be way less posts to look through in that hashtag’s page on Instagram.